DzinVision/GimVic-iOS/README.md

 GimVic-iOS
 ==========

-GimvVic application for iOS 7 or higher.
+GimVic application for iOS 7 or higher.
+The app is now outdated.
+Newer app can be found on the app store, however it's closed sourced because of privacy issues.

 Copyright and licence
 =====================

-Code copyright 2014-2014, Vid Drobnič, The C Code.
-The code is released under <a href = "http://github.com/DzinVision/GimVic-iOS/blob/master/LICENCE">the Apache licence</a>.
+Code copyright Vid Drobnič.
+The code is released under <a href = "http://github.com/DzinVision/GimVic-iOS/blob/master/LICENCE">the MIT licence</a>.